Skier’s Ultimate Guide to Staying Warm

+The breathability of a jacket refers to its ability to allow water vapor to escape through the fabric.
 Even when you’re cold you sweat and a jacket that doesn’t properly allow moisture to leave will feel clammy and wet.

 The more vapor droplets that pass through the fabric the higher its breathability rating and the better the jacket will be at keeping you warm on the slopes.